rcaba002/Claim-Academy/README.md

 **Using Loops:** Introduces counters, while loops, collections, and various methods

 **Working With Files:** Applications that read, write, and manipulate data from large .txt files

+**Store App:** Virtual store developed in both a text and web-based interface